yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

     ![An image that depicts Azure Recovery Plan Settings.](images/Hands-onlabstep-bystep-BuildingaresilientIaaSarchitectureimages/media/image08.png "ASR Recovery Plan settings")

-5. Under Group 1: Start click on the ellipse beside WebVM-1 and and WebVM-2 and choose Delete machine.
+5. Under Group 1: Start click on the ellipse beside WebVM-1 and WebVM-2 and choose Delete machine.
 Leave only SQL Server in Group-1.

 6. Click on the ellipse beside Group 2: Start and choose Add protected item and Add Both Web servers.
 Then save the changes.